jorisvddonk/questmark/examples/self-describing.md

 We can use simple Tzo core opcodes to set, get and delete variables in the Context.

-For example, the result of \`"myCounter" getContext emit\` is: `"myCounter" getContext emit`
+For example, the result of \`"myCounter" getContext emit\` is: `"myCounter" getContext emit`.

 To increment this counter as part of an Option, we can simply write code anywhere as part of an Option's Transition Text, or we can write code directly within the bulletpoint line, after the Markdown link element or No Link Option text.

 * increment the counter using \`"myCounter" getContext 1 + "myCounter" setContext\` `"myCounter" getContext 1 + "myCounter" setContext`

-The value of myCounter is now: `"myCounter" getContext emit`
+The value of myCounter is now: `"myCounter" getContext emit`.

 * [Okay, cool, let's talk about conditional options!](#conditional_options)